-It also creates opportunities for people to meet and get to know each other, to sample a little of each other’s cultures and find out what we have in common.
-By building bridges across communities, the festival offers a vision of hope, friendship, neighbourliness and solidarity with people seeking refugee protection in Scotland.
+Since the festival first began in 2000, we’ve been bringing people from different backgrounds together to meet, mix and get to know each other better.
+By building bridges across communities, we offer a vision of hope, friendship, neighbourliness and solidarity with people seeking refugee protection in Scotland.

-Refugee Festival Scotland is produced and coordinated by Scottish Refugee Council but it is far bigger than this.
-Hundreds of people and organisations across Scotland come together to make it happen – from refugee-led community groups and individual artists to activists and welcome groups and national cultural institutions.
+The festival is produced and coordinated by Scottish Refugee Council but it is far bigger than this.
+Hundreds of people from across Scotland come together to make it happen – from individual artists and activists to refugee-led community groups, local organisations and national institutions.

 Anyone can apply to hold an event as part of the festival.
 Submissions for Refugee Festival Scotland 2022 open in February.

 Take a look at our Highlights and Impact report for 2021 festival: